radius-project/radius/docs/content/contributing/architecture/index.md

 #### Kubernetes

 {{% alert title="🚀 Future State 🚀" color="success" %}}
 Environment setup for Kubernetes will install required infrastructure via Helm charts to perform required setup on the cluster.
 Each cluster will need a one-time setup operation to install all of the Radius control-plane components.
+For example, we might install the Radius API (`radius-operator`) and Deployment Engine to the `radius-system` namespace.

 Once Radius has been installed for the cluster, users then become free to treat each namespace as an environment.
+Each application must be defined in a single namespace including both the Radius resources (`Application`, `Component`) as well as the supporting output resources (Kubernetes types like `Deployment` and `Service`).
+Users are free to use namespaces as an organization and RBAC tool - multiple applications per-namespace are allowed.

-We can use much of `kubectl`s functionality as libraries to enable interop with Kubernetes, for example we can use the full suite of `kubectl`s authentication libraries.
+On the implementation side, we can use much of `kubectl`s functionality as libraries to enable interop with Kubernetes, for example we can use the full suite of `kubectl`s authentication libraries.
 Management operations and troubleshooting operations will use the Kubernetes client libraries to interact with Radius concepts and the Kubernetes data plane.
 {{% /alert %}}

 ### Application Model & Bicep